digitalnativeinc/KTFPs/Proposals/alias.md

-# Alias: A fintech app for Web3.0, really
+# Alias: A practical fintech app for Web3.0

 * **KFTP Number:** [To be assigned once it's merged into the master]